OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 Manually added targets can be overridden by Cloud Target Discovery but this will only happen if they match the name format above exactly.
 If they are different, a new target will be created.

 :::hint
-We recommend avoiding manually added targets when using Cloud Target Discovery to avoid duplicate targets for a single cloud resource.
+We recommend not manually adding targets when using Cloud Target Discovery to avoid duplicate targets for a single cloud resource.
 :::

 ### Cleaning up unhealthy targets